Malaysia travel guide

-The sites of HMS Repulse and HMS Prince of Wales, which lie in international waters off Kuantan, have been declared ‘protected places’ under the Protection of Military Remains Act 1986.
+You should take great care if you’re diving the sites of HMS Repulse and HMS Prince of Wales, which lie in international waters off Kuantan.
+They have been declared ‘protected places’ under the Protection of Military Remains Act 1986.
 You should only dive there on a ‘look not touch’ basis.
 Don’t attempt to penetrate the wrecks, which lie in deep water.
-You should also take great care.
 A British diver died in November 2011 while diving on HMS Repulse.
 Make sure any boat operator you use holds a licence for diving at the wreck site.

 Police have sometimes used tear gas and water cannons to control public protests.
 Monitor local and international media and avoid all demonstrations.
 Under Malaysian law it’s illegal for foreign nationals to take part in demonstrations.

 Terrorists are very likely to try to carry out attacks in Malaysia.
 Attacks could happen anywhere including in places visited by foreigners.
 In January 2016, the Malaysian police said the country was on the highest security alert; from time to time the police presence increases in public areas.
 Be vigilant, monitor local media and follow the advice of the local authorities.

 On 28 June 2016, there was a grenade attack at a bar in the town of Puchong, injuring 8 people.
 Malaysian authorities have confirmed this was a terrorist attack by individuals with links to Daesh (formerly referred to as ISIL).